top of page

 The verb 'pique' has an intriguing etymology that traces its origins to both French and Spanish.
 It is believed to have come from the French word 'piquer,' which means 'to prick' or 'to sting.'
 In the context of emotions, it suggests arousing or stimulating a feeling, much like a sharp prick can elicit a reaction.
 Additionally, the Spanish word 'picar' also means 'to prick' or 'to sting.'
 Over time, 'pique' transitioned into English with a nuanced range of meanings.
 It can refer to arousing interest or curiosity, as if one's curiosity has been pricked.
 It can also signify arousing irritation or a sense of wounded pride, as if one's emotions have been stung.
 Thus, the etymology of 'pique' underscores its historical connection to the idea of provoking or stimulating emotions, whether positively in terms of interest or negatively in terms of irritation.

-Quiz: Find the meaning of the verb pique:
+Find the correct meaning of the verb pique:

 Try Again!